immsk1997/mskim/README.md

-# Minsoo Kim, B.S. #

-## Data Scientist & AI ##

-One of my strengths is my diverse background, which allows me to tackle tasks in various fields such as manufacturing, finance, and healthcare.
-I've worked on a wide range of data domains, providing a solid foundation for my capabilities.

-I embarked on my career as an AI researcher by performing a 2D Image-Classification Task based on secondary battery technology, specifically focusing on identifying defects in high-precision electric vehicle batteries.
-I made use of pre-trained models and optimization techniques to start my career in this field.

-Subsequently, I worked as a big data analyst and engineer in the finance AI division at NCSOFT.
-Initially, I classified various asset classes and built technical indicators to establish risk-diversified asset portfolios.
-Eventually, I developed a global stock trading market analysis module based on Multi-Factor and tick data, integrating it with an RDBMS.
-During the process of transitioning to a distributed processing framework, I achieved a more than 60-fold improvement in time efficiency and successfully deployed it as an operational module.

-Currently, I am affiliated with the Seoul National University Hospital's Department of Radiology AI research group.
-I am actively involved in developing technology using MR-based 3D image deep learning models to accurately diagnose tumors and edema in patients with chondrosarcoma.
-Ultimately, my goal is to contribute to improving patient survival rates through this technology.
+## Min Soo Kim, Bachelor of Science (BS)

+### Data Science (Data Analystic Engineer & AI)

+Hello, my name is Min Soo Kim.

+One of my strengths is that I have worked with diverse data domains in various fields.
+I conducted a 2D Image-Classification Task on electric vehicle batteries, focusing on "High-Precision Electric Vehicle Battery Defect Classification."
+I utilized and optimized pre-trained models in the Tensorflow framework for this task.

+Subsequently, I worked as a Data Architect in the NCSoft Financial AI department, where I primarily handled big data design tasks.
+I classified various asset classes for algorithmic stock trading and built technical indicators.

+In the end, I designed a pipeline for analyzing the structure of the domestic '''KOSPI 200 and KOSDAQ 150 stock markets based on tick data and related databases'''.
+During the process of transitioning to a distributed processing framework within the Apache Zeppelin environment in Python,

+"""I achieved more than a 60-fold improvement in time efficiency and successfully migrated it to the production environment."""

+Currently, I am working as a researcher in the Department of Radiology at Seoul National University Hospital.
+I am conducting research on improving the performance of a 3D CNN deep learning model for patient prognosis prediction based on MRI brain tumor images and exploring ways to expand it to multi-modal data.

+Also I contributed as a co-author to an SCIE paper on a study investigating whether the thickness of the frontal lobe interacts with age to be a significant prognostic indicator for oligodendroglioma patients and played a role in drafting the initial version of the paper.